-Berry et al. (1995, 1999) describe the data generating process (DGP) in detail, but here we review the key equations and provide the necessary details on how we implement it in our simulations, together with some key statistics of the original data set used in both articles.
+Berry et al. (1995, 1999) describe the data generating process in detail, but here we review the key equations and provide the necessary details on how we implement it in our simulations, together with some key statistics of the original data set used in both articles.

 The key components of the BLP DGP are heterogeneous consumer choice probabilities and multi-product firms.
+Let each firm f own a set of varieties denoted \mathcal{J}f .
+The union of these sets is \mathcal{J} which we also partition into sets of domestic, \mathcal{J}H and foreign \mathcal{J}F varieties.4 The total number of varieties, $|\mathcal{J}|$, is taken as fixed.
 The demand side consists of a large number, N, of households, with each h having its own indirect utility u{mh} for variety m.
-The preferences of the households are unobserved in BLP but we have data on the fraction, s_m , of the N consumers that select each model m within the set of new cars available for purchase, along with the fraction who purchase the outside good s_0 (no purchase, second-hand car, etc.).
-With unit demand, the market share of variety m is2
+The preferences of the households are unobserved in BLP, but we have data on the fraction, s_m , of the N consumers that select each model m within the set of new cars available for purchase, along with the fraction who purchase the outside good s_0 (used car or no purchase).
+With unit demand, the market share of variety m is5